tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </p>

 <div id="paragraphOne" style="display: none; line-height:1.5em;">
-World goes to hell in a handbasket and you just <i>leave Dota?</i> After everything we've been through together?
+World goes to hell in a handbasket and you just <i>leave Dota?</i> After everything we've been through?
 You know we still had tournaments going on in 2020!
 You really missed out.
 Sort of.
 Well at least you're here now.
 Please don't leave again, our player count numbers can't take it.
 </div>
 <div id="paragraphTwo" style="display: none; line-height:1.5em;">
 You're not the demographic for this guide, get outta here.